Straight out of the ASP garden, freshly picked Creamy Avocado Salsa Verde that will make your head spin!

 hard to kill easy to grow!
 After sticking them in the ground with very little thought, they have taken off.

-Tomatillos have a vibrant tart flavor–almost like a citrusy apple, and are much firmer than tomatoes.
+Tomatillos offer a vibrant tart flavor, almost like a citrusy apple, and are much firmer than tomatoes.

 What can you do with tomatillos?

 - Eat them raw with a sprinkle of salt and sugar.